-Sibiu has one of the best cultural calendars in Romania and each season you have the chance to see great spectacles, exhibitions, fairs and festivals.
+Sibiu has one of the busiest cultural calendars in Romania and each season you have the chance to see great spectacles, exhibitions, fairs and festivals.
 One of the most important events is the International Theatre Festival that takes place each year in June.
 If you decide to go, be sure to book your tickets in advance.
-It’s no secret that attending this festival is one of the best things to do in Sibiu.
+It’s no secret that attending this festival is one of the best things to do in Sibiu and tickets sell fast.

 A multicultural heritage often translates to delicious food and the varied and mouth-watering gastronomic delights of Sibiu are no exception.
 Local cuisine was deeply influenced along time by Saxons and Hungarians, making it a must-try of any trip here.
 Plus, Sibiu will be the Gastronomic Capital of Europe in 2019, all the more reasons to try its top dishes.